joeveloper/Portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to install NodeJS on your system:

 ### Setup